-The credit quality of our portfolio improved from December 31, 2019.
-Adversely classified loans decreased to 2.9% of the portfolio at December 31, 2020, from 3.3% of the portfolio at December 31, 2019.
-Adversely classified loans are loans we have identified as showing some credit weakness outside our credit standards.
+The credit quality of our portfolio improved from December 31, 2020.
+Adversely classified loans decreased to 2.0% of the portfolio at December 31, 2021, from 2.9% of the portfolio at December 31, 2020.
+Adversely classified loans are loans we have identified as showing some credit weakness according to our credit standards.
 We have considered portfolio credit quality in assessing the reasonableness of our allowance for loan losses.
+Additional credit quality information is included in Note 3 to the accompanying Consolidated Financial Statements.

 In certain circumstances, government agency guarantee programs are used to reduce the risk of loss.
-At December 31, 2020, \$278.9 million of our loans were, to some level, guaranteed under these government programs.
+At December 31, 2021, \$290.8 million of our loans were substantially guaranteed under these government programs.